 Real Estate Considerations – What is the Short Sale?

 But a few questions need to be asked, like, is this residence your primary residence, is it your only debt, and how many lenders have an interest in the property.
-While there are not guarantees, the short sale is a good option short of foreclosure and bankruptcy.
-Contacting our Cape Cod office for any questions regarding bankruptcy in Massachusetts is a good start: www.mabankruptcylawyers.com.
+While there are no guarantees, the short sale is a good option short of foreclosure and bankruptcy.
+Contacting our Utah office for any questions regarding bankruptcy in Utah is a good start Utah Bankruptcy Attorney Ryan E. Simpson.
 There we pledge to get back to answer all questions within 24 hours.